jasosmit/build-and-deploy-fips-enabled-optimized-rhbk/README.md

 ------------
 A running OpenShift 4 cluster with the rhbk-operator already deployed and with valid credentials provided through the variables described below.
 A running target registry with valid credentials provided through the variables described below.
 An optional RHEL 8 Internet connected bastion host with access to the location where the extensions are hosted and access to Red Hat registry if the extensions and images are to be downloaded.
-If there is no need to download the image or Bouncy Castle java libraries (it is assumed that these are already available on the host of can be pulled down from the target registry) then the controler does not need to be Internet Connnected.
+If there is no need to download the image or Bouncy Castle java libraries (it is assumed that these are already available on the host or can be pulled down from the target registry) then the controller does not need to be Internet Connnected.
 Finally the controller is expected to have few packages installed on it like podman, skopeo, jq...It is also expected to be FIPS enabled so that the built optimized image can inherit FIPS from the host it is built on.

 Dependencies
 ------------